 75 years ago, on the 14th of April 1945, the German city of Potsdam became one of the last targets of the very controversial British bombing strategy devised by Winston Churchill, Prime Minister since May 1940, and Arthur Harris, Commander in Chief of the British Bomber Command since February 1942, and appropriately nicknamed “Bomber Harris”.
 Its purpose wasn’t only to destroy Germany’s industry and infrastructure, but also to slowly break the morale of the German people.
 While industrial production nevertheless reached a peak in 1944, hundreds of thousands of civilians were killed and countless buildings of unique architectural value disappeared forever.
-Notorious examples are the destruction of Nurnberg, Dresden and Wurzburg in January, February and March 1945, but the list is sheer endless.
+Notorious examples are the destruction of treasures like Nuremberg, Dresden and Würzburg in January, February and March 1945, but the list is sheer endless.

 Located at the gates of Berlin to the southwest and first mentioned in 993, Potsdam became a garrison during the reign of Frederick William I, known as the “Soldier King“, in 1713.
 His son Frederick the Great, personal friend of French philosopher Voltaire, turned it into a residential city as well as a center of the arts and the Enlightenment.
 From 1815, with only a short interruption, and until the end of World War I in 1918, it was the capital of the newly founded Province of Brandenburg.
 The Day of Potsdam, celebrated in the local Garrison Church in March 1933, marked Adolf Hitler’s consolidation of power.